-I shall state this without providing any misleading background or forming complex sentences – I should like to think that I am a health-conscious person.
-Some might find this uncanny, since I am also a foodie.
-I guess it is just the balance between what I eat, and how much is what helps me manage both.
-Having said that, I don’t really discriminate against different food kinds as long as I know what I am eating.
+I should like to think that I am a health-conscious person.
+Some people I know might find this uncanny, since I am also a foodie.
+I guess it is the balance between what I eat, and how much, is what helps.

 The Types of Oats